Where are you located?

 Are there any topical creams or medications that I should avoid prior to getting waxed?

 Yes!
-Internal Medication such as Accutane and topicals that include Retin-A, Salicylic Acid, Glycolic Acid,Differin,Tazorac,Avage,Strivectin,Renova,ProActive,Avita,Benzoyl Peroxide.
+Avoid Internal Medication such as Accutane for acne and anti-aging topicals that include (Retin-A, Salicylic Acid, Glycolic Acid,Differin,Tazorac,Avage,Strivectin,Renova,ProActive,Avita,Benzoyl Peroxide) for at least one week.
 All of the above mentioned can enhance skin sensitivity that could lead to lifting of the skin when removing hair.